Using U-Boot to unbrick your KVM¶

 -

-Press and hold the Reset button firmly, and power on the KVM at the same time.
+Press and hold the Reset button firmly, at the same time power on your KVM.

-Then you will see the LED flashing in a regular pattern several times.
-Release the button after the flash sequence changes.
+Wait for the LED to flash in a regular sequence several times.
+Release the Reset button after the flashing pattern changes.

 -